 The hype and potential behind blockchain technologies

 Recently a very influential technology analyst group released its annual Hype Cycle for Emerging Technologies.
-In this report you can find their perspective on where a variety of new-wave technologies are on their journey to mainstream adoption.

 If you’re wondering where blockchain technologies appear on that hype cycle, I can tell you that it sits precipitously near the top of the hype cycle peak and right before the drop into the “Trough of Disillusionment”.